anaalusouto/anaalusouto/README.md

 # Python Developer | Data Visualization Engineer

 Computer Science student in the 7th semester, passionate about bridging the gap between technology and nature.
-Currently working as a Data Visualization Engineer on the Munguba Project, building tools with Python and Leaflet to promote the Amazonian Bioeconomy and Open Science.
+Currently working as a Data Visualization Engineer on the Munguba Project, building tools with Python and Leaflet to promote the Amazon Bioeconomy and Open Science.

 | Backend & Frameworks | Database | DevOps & Cloud |
 | :--- | :--- | :--- |